PRIYANSHI0064/Understanding-Gen-Z-Career-Aspiration/README.md

 # Understanding-Gen-Z-Career-Aspiration

-This survey for understanding Gen-Z (individual age 12-28)  career aspirations.
+ Gen-Z are individual whose age in between 12-28 .
+.
 As an intern @KultureHire, my project was to comprehend Gen-Z's career aspirations in order to learn important information about their objectives, aspirations, and the variables influencing their career decisions.

 -- Methodology and approch used: